Skip to content

 But, at the same time all root validators present on ormar models will NOT be copied to the generated pydantic model.
 Since root validator can operate on all fields and a user can exclude some fields during generation of pydantic model it's not safe to copy those validators.
 If required, you need to redefine/ manually copy them to generated pydantic model.

-By default when you query a table without prefetching related models, the ormar will still construct your related models, but populate them only with the pk value.
+By default, when you query a table without prefetching related models, the ormar will still construct your related models, but populate them only with the pk value.
 You can load the related model by calling load() method.

 load() can also be used to refresh the model from the database (if it was changed by some other process).